Instruction in Writing Braille

 Some students will need instruction in the braille code in order to access print as well as handwriting and signature instruction.
 These pages provide information, suggestions, and strategies in instructing persons in communications modes.

 Updated October 28, 2017

-Students will not only need to learn to read braille, but to write braille as part of their literacy program.
+Students will not only need to learn to read braille but to write braille as part of their literacy program.
 Encourage students to write about areas of interest and practice reading back what they wrote.
 Writing on the braillewriter requires physical strength, in addition to fine motor skills.
 Students can learn to make the connection between pressing the keys and forming symbols when they "scribble" on the braillewriter.
-As part of the writing process, students will need to learn to insert paper into the brailler.
+As part of the writing process, students will need to learn to insert the paper into the braille writer.
 Teach the student the names of the parts of the braillewriter and relate the dot positions to the braillewriter keys.
 Knowing the dot positions will help in instructing the student on how to form the various letters and symbols.

 Produce Braille with Braillewriter

 The most common way for a student to produce braille, and fundamental for transitioning to electronic means of producing braille, is to use a standard manual braillewriter such as the Perkins braillewriter.
 Although the traditional Perkins braillewriter is heavy, I prefer this model to newer lightweight models as I feel it produces higher quality braille without tearing the tops of the braille when returning to the beginning of the line.
 In order to use the braillewriter proficiently, the student will need to learn skills to produce braille.
 The following is a sequence of skills that students will need to learn to produce braille on the braillewriter.
 Encourage the student to

 This classic Perkins braillewriter available from APH is a manually operated, six-key machine that, as its name indicates, is used to produce braille.
 Electronic and computerized braillers are also available that are more portable and lighter weight.
 This braillewriter is known for its durability and reliability and ability to write on wide paper.